MakarovCode/PirateChest/README.md

 rails db:create db:migrate db:seed

+# 4. Create a folder to hold the certificates

+mkdir path/to/project/certificates/users

 # Type localhost:3000

 # DO NOT FORGET TO install node in order to test real time functionalities